Can Dehydration Cause Lower Back Pain?

 2. Back Stiffness and Tension: Dehydration reduces the blood supply to your muscles, causing them to become stiff and tense, which can cause back pain.

-3. Dull Pain in the Lower Back: Dehydration affects the function of the kidneys, which are located in the lower part of the back, so dehydration may cause a dull or vague pain in the lower back.
+3. Dull Pain in the Lower Back: Dehydration affects the function of the kidneys, which are located in the lower part of the back so that dehydration may cause a dull or vague pain in the lower back.

 4. Tingling or Burning Pain in the Back: In cases of severe dehydration, a tingling or burning sensation in the back may occur.